microsoft/go-sqlcmd/README.md

 The following switches have different behavior in this version of `sqlcmd` compared to the original ODBC based `sqlcmd`.
 - `-r` requires a 0 or 1 argument
-- `-R` switch will be removed.
+- `-R` switch is ignored.
 The go runtime does not provide access to user locale information, and it's not readily available through syscall on all supported platforms.
-- `-I` switch will be removed.
+- `-I` switch is ignored; quoted identifiers are always set on.
 To disable quoted identifier behavior, add `SET QUOTED IDENTIFIER OFF` in your scripts.
 - `-N` now takes a string value that can be one of `true`, `false`, or `disable` to specify the encryption choice.
   - If `-N` and `-C` are not provided, sqlcmd will negotiate authentication with the server without validating the server certificate.
   - If `-N` is provided but `-C` is not, sqlcmd will require validation of the server certificate.
 Note that a `false` value for encryption could still lead to encryption of the login packet.